Introduction

 Evidence and Counter Evidence

 Secondly, there are additionally other limitations that may potentially stop students from applying to the program.
-One of which is a need for an early application and a recommendation from teachers.
+Among these are the requirement for an early application and instructor recommendation.
 As implied by the general message of the text, these requirements, coupled with institutionalized racism and a difference between the success of white and black people additionally place the odds against the latter group.

 There are some potential counterarguments to the claims of the author, most of such stemming from personal responsibility and a desire to succeed.
 One could argue that if a black person strove for success, they would disregard any potential feelings of being excluded and focus on getting a good education, as well as acquiring any potential recommendations and approvals needed.
 From this perspective, the success and the ability of black people to be well-educated depends only on their willingness and rigor in that endeavor.